-I really disliked our linoleums that were in our kitchen.
+I truly disliked our linoleums that were in our kitchen.
 Okay, I’m lying.
 I vehemently abhorred them, silently cursing them each morning when I would stumble in to pour my morning cup.

 When company would come over, I was always apologizing for those awful floors and giving the disclaimer that I was well aware of how hideous they were and that I did have a brilliant plan to replace them with DIY flooring.

 Over 2 years ago, when we purchased our Almost Farmhouse, the first thing I knew I’d be replacing was our floors.
 We were able to get rid of the pink carpet that haunted me and replace it with hardwood floors, and our original plan was to have those beautiful hardwoods throughout our entire first floor, but the budget didn’t allow for it, so when cutting corners, we could only replace the carpet.